 Assignment and Attachment

-DLP Policies need to be specifically assigned to users and devices you need to secure; assignment is done via Banyan Roles.
+DLP Policies need to be specifically assigned to users and devices admins need to secure; assignment is done via Banyan Roles.

-In addition to assigning a DLP policy to a set of users, you need to attach the DLP to either a Hosted Website or a Public Application defined in Banyan.
+In addition to assigning a DLP policy to a set of users, admins need to attach the DLP policy to either a Hosted Website or a Public Application defined in Banyan.

-Once a DLP policy is assigned to users and attached to a service, enforcement will start.
+Once a DLP policy is assigned to users and attached to a service, enforcement will begin.

 Can’t find what you’re looking for?